ArtisanMobile/SampleAndroidAppWithArtisan/artisan/README.md

 2. Download the installer from Artisan Tools.
 You should have a file like: YourProjectName-ArtisanInstaller.zip

 The following permissions are required for the Artisan Android SDK to function properly:
-  * GET_TASKS - We use this permission to detect when the app is going into the background.
-This allows us to download and apply view changes in a timely and seamless fashion.
   * WRITE_EXTERNAL_STORAGE - This permission is required to save the changeset data
   * INTERNET - Artisan uses the internet to download change data for modifications and A/B testing
   * ACCESS_NETWORK_STATE - This permission allows us to be smart about when we connect to the internet to download changes